Don't stress, we're here to help!

 Tutoring at UGA is available to you at no cost and employs our own resident experts—students who have taken the courses you’re taking, so they know what you’re experiencing.

-“Our tutoring program is accredited by the College Reading and Learning Association, so our peer tutors are vetted and trained by the Academic Resource Center coordinator, Mercy Montgomery.
-And all peer tutors must be recommended by a faculty member in the subject in which they tutor,” says Maggie Blanton, DAE administrative manager.
+“Our tutoring program is accredited by the College Reading and Learning Association, so our peer tutors are vetted and trained by the Academic Resource Center coordinator.
+"All peer tutors must be recommended by a faculty member in the subject in which they tutor,” says Maggie Blanton, DAE administrative manager.

-There are a number of Get Smart Workshops in the residence halls (Brumby, Creswell, and Russell) for students who want to know how to best prepare for tests, how to manage time, how to alleviate anxiety, how to keep the HOPE/Zell Miller scholarship, and what to consider before withdrawing from a class.
+There are a number of Success Workshops for students in the residence halls (Brumby, Creswell, and Russell) who want to know how to best prepare for tests, how to manage time, how to alleviate anxiety, how to keep the HOPE/Zell Miller scholarship, and what to consider before withdrawing from a class.
 You can find workshop dates and times on the Get Smart Workshops site.

 Our newest student service program, TRIO Student Support Services (SSS), serves 140 students.
 This program provides priority tutoring through the ARC, peer mentoring, a study space reserved for TRIO SSS participants in Milledge Hall with access to laptops and free printing, graduate school tours, and staff dedicated to the success of all TRIO SSS participants.
 To be eligible for this program, participants must be full-time UGA undergraduate students who are either first-generation and eligible for the Pell Scholarship or who have a disability documented by UGA’s Disability Resource Center.
 To inquire about this program, email firstname.lastname@example.org or call (706) 542-7640.